-General
+PRECAUTIONS: General

 All patients receiving diuretic therapy should be observed for evidence of fluid or electrolyte imbalance: namely, hyponatremia, hypochloremic alkalosis, and hypokalemia.
 Serum and urine electrolyte determinations are particularly important when the patient is vomiting excessively or receiving parenteral fluids.
-Warning signs or symptoms of fluid and electrolyte imbalance, irrespective of cause, include dryness of mouth, respective of cause, include dryless of mount, thirst, weakness, lethargy, drowsiness, rest-lessness, confusion, seizures, muscle pains or cramps, muscular fatigue, hypotension, oliguria, tachycardia, and gastrointestinal disturbances such as nausea and vomiting.
+Warning signs or symptoms of fluid and electrolyte imbalance, irrespective of cause, include dryness of mouth, thirst, weakness, lethargy, drowsiness, restlessness, confusion, seizures, muscle pains or cramps, muscular fatigue, hypotension, oliguria, tachycardia, and gastrointestinal disturbances such as nausea and vomiting.

 Hypokalemia may develop especially with brisk diuresis, when severe cirrhosis is present or after prolonged therapy.

 Interference with adequate oral electrolyte intake will also contribute to hypokalemia.
-Hypokalemia may cause cardiac arrhythmias and pokalemia may cause cardiac arrhythmias and may also sensitize or exaggerate the response of the heart to the toxic effects of digitalis (e.g., increased ventricular irritability).
+Hypokalemia may cause cardiac arrhythmias and may also sensitize or exaggerate the response of the heart to the toxic effects of digitalis (e.g., increased ventricular irritability).
 Hypokalemia may be avoided or treated by use of potassium-sparing diuretics or potassium supplements such as foods with a high potassium content.

-Although any chloride deficit is generally mild and usually does not require prooffs treatment.

-and usually does not require specific treatment except under extraordinary circumstances (as in liver disease or renal disease), chloride re-placement may be required in the treatment of placement may be required in the treatment of metabolic alkalosis.

-Dilutional hyponatremia may occur in edematous patients in hot weather; appropriate therapy is water restriction, rather than administration of salt, except in rare instances when the hyponatomic in the threating in the streating in the streati tremia is life-threatening.
+Although any chloride deficit is generally mild and usually does not require specific treatment except under extraordinary circumstances (as in liver disease or renal disease), chloride replacement may be required in the treatment of metabolic alkalosis.
+Dilutional hyponatremia may occur in edematous patients in hot weather; appropriate therapy is water restriction, rather than administration of salt, except in rare instances when the hyponatremia is life-threatening.
 In actual salt depletion, appropriate replacement is the therapy of choice.

 Hyperuricemia may occur or acute gout may be precipitated in certain patients receiving thiazides.

-In diabetic patients dosage adjustments of insulin or oral hypoglycemic agents may be requireo.
+In diabetic patients dosage adjustments of insulin or oral hypoglycemic agents may be required.
 Hyperglycemia may occur with thiazide diuretics.
-Thus latent diabetes mellitus may become manifest during thiazide therapy.
+Thus latent di consider withholding or discontinuing diureuc therapy.

-The antihypertensive effects of the drug may be enhanced in the postsympathectomy patient.
-If progressive renal impairment becomes evident, consider withholding or discontinuing diuretic therapy.